Tyree Jackson: Philadelphia Eagles

 On January 7, 2021, the Philadelphia Eagles signed Jackson to a reserve/futures contract as a tight end.
 During his transition from quarterback to tight end, Jackson was having a very promising training camp, with some believing that he could earn a roster spot.
 However, he suffered a fractured bone in his back on August 17.
 He was placed on injured reserve on September 2, 2021.

 He was activated on November 6 and made his NFL debut on November 7, appearing in 14 plays on offense and 4 plays on special teams.
 On November 21, he was targeted with a pass for the first time in his career, but the throw from Jalen Hurts was incomplete.
 Two weeks later, he started a game for the first time in his career.
 In the final game of the regular season on January 8, 2022, Jackson caught the first pass of his NFL career, a three-yard shovel pass from Gardner Minshew, for his first career touchdown.
 Later in that game, he tore his ACL, ending his season.
 He was officially placed on the injured reserve list two days later.
-He was placed on the Active/PUP list on July 27, 2022.
-He was placed on the reserve list on August 23, 2022, to start the season.
-He was activated from the PUP list on November 16, 2022.
-Without Jackson, the Eagles reached Super Bowl LVII but lost 38-35 to the Kansas City Chiefs.
+He was placed on the Active/PUP list on July 27.

+He was placed on the reserve list on August 23, to start the 2022 season.
+He was activated from the PUP list on November 16.
+On December 23, Jackson was placed on season–ending injured reserve.
+Without Jackson, the Eagles reached Super Bowl LVII but lost 38–35 to the Kansas City Chiefs.
+On April 24, 2023, the Jackson signed his exclusive rights tender with the Eagles for the 2023 season.
+On August 29, Jackson was released.

+New York Giants

+On August 30, 2023, the New York Giants signed Jackson to their practice squad.
+He was promoted to the active roster on January 6, 2024.
+On August 16, 2024, Jackson was designated as waived/injured by the Giants.

+Washington Commanders

+On December 17, 2024, Jackson signed with the Washington Commanders' practice squad.
+On January 28, 2025, he signed a reserve/future contract with the Commanders.
+He was placed on injured reserve on August 2, 2025.